CPS 721: An Introduction

 No disruption of instructional activities is allowed.

-In particular, taking video/photos in class or taking screen-shots of Zoom
+In particular, taking video/photos in class is strictly prohibited

 since this violates the copyright and privacy policies.